 If you have a micromanager as your stakeholder, you can deal with that person by asking yourself a few questions.

 If the whole scrum team is being micromanaged, then the problem lies with the stakeholder.
-You can use this tool to determine whether it’s just you or your scrum team that are being micromanaged, spend a sprint writing down what types of things draw the stakeholder’s attention.
+You can use this tool to determine whether it’s just you or your scrum team that is being micromanaged, spend a sprint writing down what types of things draw the stakeholder’s attention.
 You should log all activities and flag tasks that the stakeholder trying to micromanage, this is so you can look back at the data and determine who is being micromanaged.

 When being micromanaged